EDOLAB: An Open-Source Platform for Education and Experimentation with Evolutionary Dynamic Optimization Algorithms: Introduction

-The complexity of EDOAs, the state-of-the-art ones in particular, makes them hard to re-implement.
-This issue sometimes results in reporting significantly different results for a given EDOA~\cite{yazdani2021DOPsurveyPartB} because re-implementing them is error-prone.
-The lack of publicly available source codes for many EDOAs has caused a significant challenge for researchers in reproducing the results for experimentation and comparisons.
-Aside from the EDOAs, the process of calculating the performance indicators and also the dynamic benchmark generators are complex as well.
-Looking at some of the few available source codes, we realized that the performance indicators, such as offline error~\cite{branke2003designing}, are calculated in a wrong way.
-Moreover, in some source codes, some parameters of the popular moving peaks benchmark (MPB)~\cite{branke1999memory}, such as the random number generators and initial values of peaks' parameters, are set in ways that resulted in unfair comparisons. {Furthermore, there is no considerable platform available in the field for evaluating the performance of EDOAs and identifying both their weaknesses and strengths in solving DOP instances with various morphological and dynamical characteristics~\cite{herring2022reproducibility}.}
+The lack of publicly available source codes for many EDOAs has posed a significant challenge for researchers attempting to reproduce results for experimentation and comparison.
+In addition to the complexities inherent in EDOAs, accurately calculating performance indicators and generating dynamic benchmarks is also a complex process.
+Upon reviewing some of the limited available source codes, we discovered that certain performance indicators, such as offline error~\cite{branke2003designing}, are often calculated incorrectly.
+Moreover, in other cases, parameters of the widely used Moving Peaks Benchmark (MPB)~\cite{branke1999memory}, including random number generators and initial peak values, are configured in ways that lead to unfair comparisons.
+Additionally, there is currently no comprehensive software platform available for evaluating the performance of EDOAs and for identifying both their strengths and weaknesses in solving DOP instances with various morphological and dynamic characteristics~\cite{herring2022reproducibility}.

 To address the pressing need for such software, we have developed an open-source MATLAB platform for EDOAs, known as the \textit{E}volutionary \textit{D}ynamic \textit{O}ptimization \textit{LAB}oratory (EDOLAB).
 The current version of EDOLAB is primarily focused on single-objective, unconstrained, continuous DOPs.
 However, the EDOAs designed for this class of DOPs have been demonstrated to be easily extendable to address other significant classes of DOPs, including robust optimization over time (ROOT)~\cite{yazdani2023robust,yazdani2022robust}, constrained DOPs~\cite{nguyen2012continuous,bu2016continuous}, and large-scale DOPs~\cite{luo2017hybrid,yazdani2019scaling}.